 If you’ve made overpayments on your mortgage in recent years, you could also ask your lender if you might be able to underpay for a short period rather than take a payment holiday.

-If you’re not sure which route might be best for you, you might want to seek advice from a Fee-free mortgage broker such as Fluent Mortgages or London & Country Mortgages.
-They should be able to talk you through the available options and let you know which lenders may be able to help.
+If you’re not sure which route might be best for you, you might want to seek advice from a fee-free mortgage broker.
+We’ve chosen to partner with Fluent Mortgages to offer fee-free advice on the various options that may be available to you based on your individual circumstances.
+You can request a free, no obligation callback here.

 What if I’m renting and struggling to make my payments?